arpanadhikari1/FER/README.md

 - **haarcascade_frontalface_default.xml**: pre-built model for face detection.
 ### Test.py
 This file contains the code to detect all the faces from an image using the pre-built model "haarcascade_frontalface_default.xml" and predicting the emotion of each person using the newly build model "Facial_Emotion_Recognizer.pt".
-## Use
-To test it on an image(in "jpg" format) download the project, save the image file as "Test_image.jpg" in the same directory where the all the files and folders of the project is stored and execute the file "Test.py".

 ## System Requirements
 - **Language uaed:** Python 3.7
 - **Tools used:** PyTorch, OpenCV, NumPy, Pandas, Matplotlib, Seaborn, Scikit Learn
 - **Platform used:** Spyder 3

+##How to use
+- ### Step 1
+Download all the files.
+- ### Step 2
+Save an image file("jpg" format) containing some human faces as "Test_image.jpg" in the same directory where the file "Test.py" is located.
+- ### Step 3
+Run the file "Test.py" in your compiler/IDE("Spyder 3" in my case), optionally you can run the file "Train.py" before executing "Test.py" if you want to retrain the model.

+Note: Before executing see that your system satisfies all the system requirements.

 ## Acknowledgement
 The data and the model for face detection used in this project has been taken from https://www.kaggle.com/c/facial-keypoints-detector/download/4EFQ2wWv1JculvQOAyVD%2Fversions%2FXb8kwFAz90jTlAhRkFUo%2Ffiles%2Ftrain.csv and https://www.kaggle.com/lalitharajesh/haarcascades/download/czIhRt0JFYMiIYwsaJ0y%2Fversions%2FzcaJOIihNcjthWl9XKtb%2Ffiles%2Fhaarcascade_frontalface_default.xml?datasetVersionNumber=1 respectively.